khizarbakhtiar1/chenone/README.md

 # ChenOne E-commerce - Premium Stationery

+> **⚠️ Disclaimer: This is a fun learning project!**
+>
+> I have never built an e-commerce website before, so this project serves as my first attempt at creating a complete online store.
+It's built purely for educational purposes and to explore web development concepts.
+The code may not follow all best practices, but it represents my learning journey in web development.

 A minimalist e-commerce website for premium stationery built with vanilla Node.js using only built-in modules.

 ## 🚀 Features